AMWA-TV/bcp-003/best-practice-secure-comms.md

 ## Recommendations for Future Interface Specifications

-Creators of new AMWA Interface Specifcations SHOULD ensure that the recommendations of this document are followed in the Specification itself.
+Creators of new AMWA Interface Specifications SHOULD ensure that the recommendations of this document are followed in the Specification itself.

-Organisers of interoperabily testing of new Specifications SHOULD include tests of whether implementations meet the recommendations of this document.
+Organisers of interoperability testing of new Specifications SHOULD include tests of whether implementations meet the recommendations of this document.

 All those involved in creating and testing new Specifications SHOULD be aware of the